kharbpalak-sketch/HotelHive/README.md

 ## 📌 Note

-This project showcases real-world backend development skills, including Python–SQL connectivity, efficient data handling, and CRUD operations.
+This project demonstrates backend development using Python–SQL integration, focusing on efficient data handling and CRUD operations.
----